About Now: Yoga & Movement

 Where can you find us in person?
 We’ve been lucky to be able to continue to offer our in-person classes in Irondequoit.
 We’ve been partnering with our friends at I-Square to offer outdoor classes on the lawn, when the weather allows.
 We’ll continue to offer some special event, in-person classes throughout the fall & winter months at the Imaginarium.
 Stay tuned for details on those!

-Most of our classes are open to all experience levels.
+Many of our classes are open to a variety of experience levels.
 We welcome students ages 12 & up to attend adult classes, if parents feel it’s appropriate.
 We hope to share this practice with anyone who is interested, regardless of age, skin color, gender, body size.

 If you’re anxious about trying yoga for the first time, that’s okay!
 We look forward to welcoming you warmly and supporting you along the way.
 We encourage you to ask us questions, to listen to your inner teacher (your intuition, your body), and to have fun!